3D Printing: Exciting Technology Advances for Consumers

 Sculpteo is another online company that prints objects for people and also lets them run a store.
 Sculpteo is based in France, but like Shapeways it ships around the world.

 For some people, even the cheapest 3D printer is too expensive.
-A new and comparatively inexpensive product should enable many more people to create 3D objects and have fun at the same time.
+Comparatively inexpensive products known as 3D pens might enable more people to create three dimensional objects and have fun at the same time.

-The company provides free stencils that can be downloaded.
+At least some of the manufacturers provide free stencils that can be downloaded.
 A person can draw over the stencil with the pen.
 The tracing can then be moved into an upright position.
 Different tracings can be attached to each other with the pen in order to create a complex object.
-The 3Doodler website has an interesting blog showing what people have created with the pen.

 3Doodler Pen Versions One and Two